mbarcia/drupsible-varnish/README.md

 Example Playbook
 ----------------

-The default VCL is for Drupal 7, and it is usable right "out of the box".
+The default VCL is for Drupal, and it is usable right "out of the box".

 You can provide your own VCL template, ie. creating
 > ansible/playbooks/templates/mycrazytemplate.vcl.j2